abertolli/dragonskin/readme.txt

 == 2.0 ==
   * Improved images and added transparency.
   * Changed width of display area.
+  * Added color change capability through CSS
+  * Improved author profile page to include listing of all articles, and the full latest post.

 == 1.5 ==
   * Changes to comply with WordPress repository guidelines.